Shogz-Labs/EECS4443_W25_Assets/labs.md

     **TA Response:** I found the textbook, [Introduction to Java Programming and Data Structures, Comprehensive Version (11th)](https://www.amazon.ca/Introduction-Programming-Structures-Comprehensive-Version/dp/0134670949) to be very helpful.
 Furthermore, this [YouTube playlist](https://www.youtube.com/playlist?list=PLFE2CE09D83EE3E28) by  [thenewboston](https://www.youtube.com/@thenewboston) is a great resource.
 I highly recommend it.

+3. I can't submit my lab as the zipped file size exceeds eClass limits!
+What should I do!?

+    **TA Response:** Firstly, prior to zipping the file, please ensure that you have cleaned the project.
+This will reduce the file size significantly as your cached files are deleted.
+If you have done so already and the error still persists, please reach out to the teaching team.

+4. My code appears to be correct, however, Android Studio is still throwing errors!
+What should I do!?

+    **TA Response:** There are typically some problems that occur and persist when you add or delete resources.
+Synchronization problems can be traced to the R class, Manifest, or gradle changes.
+With that being said, you can generally solve most of these problems by:

+    - **Build > Rebuild Project:** Cached files are deleted and the project is rebuilt from scratch.
+This often solves many problems.
+    - **Sync Project with Gradle Files:** Click the elephant icon located in the top right corner.
+Problems occur here when you change build.gradle as everything goes out-of-sync.
+    - **File > Invalidate Caches...:** Make sure to select all of the optional parameters and restart the IDE.
+Caches and indexes are deleted and the project is rebuilt reducing the likelihood of propagated errors.
+    - If all else fails, then you need to use Android Lint, the debugger (e.g., breakpoints), and ensure that your XML files (e.g., layouts) are correct.
 <hr>

 ## Lab Questions & Hints